Gish: Commercial performance

 Gish spent one week on the Billboard 200, peaking at number 195 (later re-peaking at number 146 upon its 2011 re-release); however, the album reached number one on the College Music Journal chart, which tracks airplay and popularity on college radio stations.
 It also had a six-week run on the New Zealand Albums Chart, peaking at number 40.
 Despite an inauspicious start, the album sold 100,000 copies in less than a year, far exceeding the expectations of indie label Caroline Records, a subsidiary of Virgin Records.
 In the US, the album was certified gold by RIAA on March 14, 1994.
 Until the release of the Offspring album Smash in 1994, Gish was the highest-selling independently released album of all time.
 Gish would later be reissued under the Virgin label, and was certified platinum in the US on February 5, 1999.

 Release history

 The first mastering of Gish on CD was from Digital Audio Tape and appeared on Caroline Records, a subsidiary of Virgin Records.
 In 1994, after the success of follow-up Siamese Dream, the album was given a slight remaster and redesign and was reissued on the Virgin label.
 Both editions credit Howie Weinberg as mastering engineer.
 In 2008, the Smashing Pumpkins announced a 17th anniversary box set re-release of the album that would include older bonus material, but this set experienced delays.
-After finally negotiating the rights, Gish was re-issued in November 2011, being remastered on CD and Vinyl with extra tracks and packaging.
+After finally negotiating the rights, Gish was re-issued in November 2011, being remastered on CD and Vinyl with extra tracks and revised packaging.